steeley21/Backlogr/docs/FRONTEND_TODO.md

 - [ ] IGDB search/import UI is not built yet
 - [ ] Semantic search UI is not built yet
 - [ ] Frontend tests are not written yet
-- [ ] Deployment environment/config still needs to be set up

 ---